andreoss/kernel-overlay/README.md

 # Kernel overlay

-Builds of vanilla Linux kernel for Nix.
+Builds of the vanilla Linux kernel for Nix.

+The current releases are regularly pulled from https://kernel.org.
+Run `nix flake show github:andreoss/kernel-overlay' to see the exact versions.

+- `linuxPackages` is an alias for the latest `stable` release.
+- `linuxPackages_testing` is an alias for the latest `mainline` release.

 ## Available releases